azat-co/fullstack-javascript/chapter3/chapter3.md

 It covers the terminology and explains JSON, AJAX, and CORS.
 We then explore the example of a weather app.

-We use Parse.com as our back end to streamline things and make development faster while still keeping it realistic.
-The cornerstone of this chapter is a persistent message board application built with Parse.com and jQuery.
+We use Parse as our back end to streamline things and make development faster while still keeping it realistic.
+The cornerstone of this chapter is a persistent message board application built with Parse and jQuery.

 Definitions
 ===========